 Travel insurance

 You must have travel insurance for this trek.
-It is one of the most significant items you organize prior to going, and the information is more important than you might think.
+It is one of the most significant items you organize before going, and the information is more important than you might think.

 Where We Are Located